Mathers-za/practice-management-frontend/README.md

 ## Final note

-The project is still a work in progress but the core if it has been completed.
+The project is still a work in progress but the core of it has been completed.